mrGonzalezGomez/Demography/README.md

 ## Contributing

 Contributions to the Demography Analyzer are welcome.
 Please ensure to follow coding standards and include tests with your pull requests.

-## License

-Specify your licensing information here.

----

-Please replace placeholders like the licensing information with the actual data relevant to your project.
-This README provides a basic structure and may need adjustments based on your project specifics or additional features you might want to highlight.